Desperate, Addicted Lisa Marie Presley Rumored To Have Returned To Scientology

 Radar Online reports Elvis Presley’s only daughter was persuaded to return to the church by daughter Riley as a way of finally regaining control of her life.

 Since then, word is Scientology leaders have begun monitoring her every move and having someone from the church with her around the clock.
-Presley first walked away from the church that also serves as a base to such Hollywood heavyweights as Tom Cruise, John Travolta and Giovanni Ribisi about five years ago.
+Presley first walked away from the church that also serves as a base to such Hollywood heavyweights as Tom Cruise, John Travolta, and Giovanni Ribisi about five years ago.

 While reps for Presley have denied the reports, others close to her admit her life has been on a downward spiral for some time now as her pill-popping habits have only grown more severe.